Spring Semester | NYU Paris

 - MCC-UE 9454 Global Media Seminar: France and Europe This course introduces students to the basic structures and practices of media in Europe and their relationship to everyday social life.
-It pays special attention to the common models and idioms of media in Europe, with an emphasis on national and regional variations.
 Specific case studies highlight current trends in the production, distribution, consumption, and regulation of media.
 Topics may include entertainment formats, advertising and publicity, news and information, content regulation, piracy and independent media, and innovations and emerging practices in digital media.
 Courses are conducted in English.

 Spring Semester | NYU Prague

 Prague stands at the crossroads of Europe, where East meets West and the past meets the present - a city of present-day political excitement and historical imagery.
-This is an exceptionally exciting time to study in Prague, as students from around the world are drawn to this vibrant and beautiful city to experience first hand its reemergence as one of the leading centers of culture and thought in Europe.
 Courses are taught by prominent professors from Europe and the United States, and include former leading dissidents, writers, foreign ambassadors, government ministers, artists and public intellectuals.

 Sample MCC courses at NYU Prague:

 - MCC-UE 9453 Global Media Seminar: Post Communist Media Systems This course focuses on European media and the transformation of the Czechoslovakian media after the Velvet Revolution in 1989.
 Czechoslovakian media are considered alongside developments in a broad range of European perspectives in order to acquaint students with the basic features of the European landscape of print and electronic media.